elikoller/OD3DU/README.md

 > To generate ``labels.instances.align.annotated.v2.ply`` for each 3RScan scan, please refer to the repo from [here](``https://github.com/ShunChengWu/3DSSG/blob/master/data_processing/transform_ply.py``).  https://github.com/ShunChengWu/3DSSG/blob/main/data_processing/transform_ply.py

+(to do find out how that works because I got the link with the files from yang but the link expired :(      )

 To unzip the sequence files within the §RScan/scenes/  you can use directly in the terminal